Jermaine Gonzales

-Jermaine Gonzales (born 26 November 1984) is a Jamaican 400 metres runner.
-He is currently being coached by Glen Mills and Bertland Cameron.
+Jermaine Gonzales (born 26 November 1984) is a retired Jamaican 400 metres runner.
+He was being coached by Glen Mills and Bertland Cameron.

 He had a successful start to international athletics in the young age categories, taking the 400 m bronze at the 2001 World Youth Championships in Athletics and stepping up a level for another bronze at the 2002 World Junior Championships in Athletics.
 He missed large parts of the 2003 and 2004 seasons due to injury.
-He competed at the 2004 Summer Olympics with the Jamaican 4x400 metre relay team, which was disqualified.
+He competed at the 2004 Summer Olympics with the Jamaican 4 × 400 metre relay team, which was disqualified.
 He won his first senior medal at the 2006 Commonwealth Games with a new personal best time of 45.16 seconds.

 He improved his personal best to 44.79 seconds with a win at a meeting in June in Sotteville-lès-Rouen – the first time he had run under 45 seconds since 2006.
 The following month he broke Roxbert Martin's Jamaican record to win the Herculis Diamond League meeting with a time of 44.40 seconds—setting a world-leading mark.